openworm/open-worm-analysis-toolbox/INSTALL.md

 viewer](http://www.hdfgroup.org/hdf-java-html/hdfview/).
 Optional.
 This
 tool can be used for debugging the file structure of the data files.

-Installing and running the movement\_validation repository
+Installing and running the open-worm-analysis-toolbox repository
 ==========================================================

 1. Install Python 3.x, matplotlib, and Cython.
 Some examples may also